Jan-Kerschbaum/Parec/README.md

 ### 2. 📃 Paper Recommender:
-Our paper search algorithm utilizes Top2Vec's term graph to generate a comprehensive search of all papers.
-By calculating relevance based on a precomputed relevance metric, the algorithm efficiently returns the top 10 papers for a given search query.
+Our paper search algorithm utilizes our term graph based on the Top2Vec model to generate a comprehensive search of all papers.
+By calculating relevance based on a precomputed relevance metric, the algorithm returns the top 10 papers for a given search query in a relatively efficient manner.

 ### 3. 🔎 Elasticsearch: